ggand0/ggando-website/content/blog/map.md

 $$
 </div>

 While the previous definition of AP@K focuses only on the relevant items found within the top-$K$ results, this version penalizes missing relevant items even if they were not retrieved within the top-$K$ as the denominator is $\min(K, R)$.
-This means If there are relevant items outside the top-$K$, the model is penalized for not retrieving them within the top-$K.
+This means If there are relevant items outside the top-$K$, the model is penalized for not retrieving them within the top-$K. [This post](https://sdsawtelle.github.io/blog/output/mean-average-precision-MAP-for-recommender-systems.html#Common-Variations-on-AP-Formula) also explains this variation of AP@K formula.

 However, I don't think this definition is common.
 For example, the implementation of `RetrievalMAP()` in torchmetrics ([source](https://github.com/Lightning-AI/torchmetrics/blob/master/src/torchmetrics/functional/retrieval/average_precision.py#L22)) seems to only calculate the average of precision@k in top-K results.